 Learning Machine provides tools for organizations to issue, track, and verify blockchain-based records.
 Everything for recipients is free, including the mobile app.

-Workspaces are used by organizations to complete the entire process of connecting with recipients and issuing them digital records.
+Workspaces are used by organizations to complete the entire process of designing certificates, connecting with recipients, and issuing these official records.

 - Import/manage recipient lists